koreissm/Crypto/README.md

 ## Purpose

-Build a library of functions manipulating polynomes on the F_2 core (Polynômes sur le corps F_2)
+Build a library of functions manipulating polynomials on the F_2 core (Polynomials in F_2)

 From easy to hard :

-- Multiplication
+- Multiplication of Polynomials
-- Addition
+- Adding to Polynomials
-- Division euclidienne
+- Euclidian Division between two Polynomials
-- Division selon les puissances croissantes
+- Increasing power division between two Polynomials
-- Troncature
+- Troncate an Polynomial
-- Exponentiation modulaire
+- Modular Exponentiation
-- Test de primalité simple (crible)
+- Primality test (Erathostene's crible)
-- Test de primitivité (est que X est générateur de F_2[X]/P pour P premier).
+- Primitivity test (X generator of F_2[X]/P for P primal).
-- Algorithme de Berkelamp-massey
+- Berkelamp-massey's Algorithm

 ## How to compile